DEVSMSM/Zero-Rules/Zero Hosting.md

 -Yes, Users Can Any Time To Request Deletion Thier Data.

--Users Can Join Support Server Or Dm Me Or Contact With Email.
+-Users Can Join Support Server Or Dm Me Or Contact With Email For Deletion Thier Data.

 **Contact Us**